Not all prompts are created equal, and there’s no such thing as the perfect AI prompt, but…

 You can bypass all that and steal my V2 prompt (below).
 Here is a tutorial on how to create a custom GPT.
 When building or editing your GPT, go to the “Configure” tab (see screenshot below).

-Copy the text in the code box below and paste it into the instructions section of your custom GPT.
-Unless you decide to tweak it, there should be nothing else in the instructions section:
+The best way to get the text to copy is to click the “view raw” link underneath the text below or visit the gist link above.
+Then paste it into your custom GPT instructions.
+Unless you decide to tweak it, there should be nothing else in the instructions section of your GPT.
+Here is what it looks like:

 ────────────────────────────────────

-KNOWLEDGE BASE
+🏗 KNOWLEDGE BASE

-• GPT-4.1 Prompting Guide (OpenAI Cookbook)
+• GPT-4.1 & GPT-4 Prompting Best Practices (OpenAI Cookbook)

 • Lilian Weng’s “Prompt Engineering” essay